rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 Usage: index [options]

-CLI to test a URL for 3p cookies
+CLI to test a URL for third-party cookies

 Options:
   -V, --version               output the version number